Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 Common styles at 2x: All of the above, especially grommet, ring-clip, and relaxed pleated panels

-**Fabric cost:** Double the fabric versus 1x, roughly 1.3x the fabric versus 1.5x.
-For a 60-inch window at 84-inch drop: approximately 15–16 yards for two panels (3 fabric widths per panel at 54 inches).
+Fabric cost: Double the fabric versus 1x, roughly 1.3x the fabric versus 1.5x.
+For a 60-inch window at 84-inch drop: roughly 15 to 16 yards for two panels (3 fabric widths per panel at 54 inches).

-Wait — two panels needing 15+ yards seems like a lot.
-That's because at 2x fullness on a 60-inch window (30 inches per panel), each panel needs 60 inches of fabric width.
+Wait.
+Two panels needing 15+ yards seems like a lot.
+The reason: at 2x fullness on a 60-inch window (30 inches per panel), each panel needs 60 inches of fabric width.
 At 54-inch fabric, that's 2 widths per panel × 2 panels = 4 fabric widths.
-At 93 inches cut length each: (93 × 4) ÷ 36 = **10.3 yards**.
-This is why using the [fabric calculator](/fabric-calculator) matters — mental math for curtains consistently underestimates.
+At 93 inches cut length each: (93 × 4) ÷ 36 = 10.3 yards.
+Mental math for curtains consistently underestimates; plug your numbers into the fabric calculator before you buy.

 2.5x Fullness: Formal and Architectural